janstilau/Alamofire/Documentation/Usage.md

 #### Response `Decodable` Handler

+// 使用这种方式, 就会将 Data 数据, 变为对应的填入的类型.
 The `responseDecodable` handler uses a `DecodableResponseSerializer` to convert the `Data` returned by the server into the passed `Decodable` type using the specified `DataDecoder` (a protocol abstraction for `Decoder`s which can decode from `Data`).
 If no errors occur and the server data is successfully decoded into a `Decodable` type, the response `Result` will be a `.success` and the `value` will be of the passed type.

 ```swift
 struct DecodableType: Decodable { let url: String }